Star Trek (2013 video game): Audio

 Chris Pine and Zachary Quinto were two of the actors who lent their voices to Star Trek.

 Paramount secured the likeness rights of Chris Pine and Zachary Quinto in the summer of 2011 for an upcoming game based on the universe of the film Star Trek (2009).
 It was not until a year later in June 2012 that the voice work contracts were signed for the pair, and it was also announced that the likeness rights and voice acting of the rest of the main cast from the film had been secured.
-Some cast members such as Pegg improvised parts of their performances.
+Some cast members such as Simon Pegg improvised parts of their performances.
 Quinto praised the positive experience in the recording studio and said that "it was nice to be able to play the character and not have to do all this physical stuff".

 The game was scored by Chad Seiter, who had previously worked with Michael Giacchino, the composer for the music in the 2009 film and Star Trek Into Darkness.
 The duo had worked together on the Star Trek film, with Seiter being one of Giacchino's additional orchestrators.
 For the video game, Seiter used Digital Performer, a digital audio workstation/sequencer software package published by Mark of the Unicorn.
 The game featured music from Giacchino's score for the 2009 film.